Seriyin/fuseplushttp/README.md

 ## WIP ##

-Currently explodes on a pipe read from the http server side with error EIO.
+Is supposed to transfer the unique string of text from ourfs to the http server via UDP sockets.

-Is supposed to transfer the unique string of text from ourfs to the http server via pipe.
+Currently misteriously hangs infinitely.

 ## TODO ##

-Substitute Pipes with sockets.
+Make it work with voodoo magic.